 Thursday, February 9

-It’s time to tackle the subject of the perceptions people have of Mexico City.
+It’s time for a Mexico City blog post that tackles the subject of the perceptions people have of Mexico City.
 This city has taken a lot of criticism over the years, but the city I have seen is not much like its reputation.

 Dirty?
 Not more than any other big city.

 Smoggy?
-Didn’t notice at all until I left the city on weekend trips and saw a layer of haze in front of the mountains.
+Yes, but I actually didn’t notice it at all until I left the city on weekend trips and saw a layer of haze in front of the mountains.